-But the expatriate pair’s plans for a Japanese branch office together with a grand Hausmannesque redesign of Tokyo’s city plan fell through, partly because of the massive budgetary requirements, but still more so because of a growing backlash against Western architects.
-Even design icon Frank Lloyd Wright, whose Imperial Hotel (teikoku hoteru, 帝国ホテル) was to be a fixture of Tokyo from Taishō until its demolition in the ’60s returned home rather than remaining to see it completed.
+But the expatriate pair’s plans for a Japanese branch office together with a grand Hausmannesque redesign of Tokyo fell through, partly because of the massive budgetary requirements, but still more so because of a growing backlash against Western architects.
+Even design icon Frank Lloyd Wright, whose Imperial Hotel (teikoku hoteru, 帝国ホテル) was to be a fixture of Tokyo from Taishō until its demolition in the ’60s, returned home rather than remaining to see it completed.

 Although the building and its architect are much more fondly thought of by the Japanese today, Western-style buildings as interpreted and designed by Japanese architects were already taking over.
-An excellent example is found in Tokyo Station (Tōkyō-Eki, 東京駅), a building still in use today.
-Another neoclassical, the building was designed by Tatsuno Kingo (辰野 金吾), who had studied in Europe and designed the Bank of Japan headquarters building in Tokyo (Nippon Ginkō, 日本銀行, also still in use) in 1890.
+An excellent example is found in Tokyo’s Central Station (中央停車場, Chūō teishaba, now known simply as Tokyo Station, 東京駅, Tōkyō-Eki), a building still in use today.
+Another neoclassical, the building was designed by Tatsuno Kingo and Kasai Manji (辰野 金吾, 葛西 萬司), the former of who had studied in Europe and designed the Bank of Japan headquarters building in Tokyo (Nippon Ginkō, 日本銀行, also still in use) in 1890.

 After some delays caused by the First Sino-Japanese War and the Russo-Japanese War, the station was finally opened in 1914.
 Though it shares several features with the Böckmann-Ende design both in terms of style and materials, the two stand in stark contrast: The Ministry of Justice Building would look at home in any European capital of the day, while Tatsuno’s design is unmistakably Japanese, intended as, and remaining to some extent, a national symbol.

-The Ginza Wako building (銀座和光) provides an excellent example of the epochal sweep from Edo village to Taishō modernity: watchmaker Hattori Kintarō (服部 金太郎) identified as ideal the location of the wooden Asano Newspaper building (朝野新聞社屋 Chōyashinbunshaoku), commanding a central crossing of Ginza for his new shop.
-Incidentally, Hattori’s business was to evolve into an internationally well known one: Seiko.
-He purchased and razed the old structure, replacing it with a Europeanized one incorporating a clock tower in 1894.
+The Ginza Wako building (銀座和光) provides an excellent example of the epochal sweep from Edo village to Taishō modernity: watchmaker Hattori Kintarō (服部 金太郎) identified the location of the wooden Asano Newspaper building (朝野新聞社屋, Chōyashinbunshaoku) as ideal for his new shop, commanding a central crossing of Ginza for his new shop.
+Incidentally, Hattori’s business was to evolve into an internationally well-known one: Seiko.
+He purchased and razed the old structure, replacing it with a Europeanized one, incorporating a clock tower in 1894.

 Read Subsequent Articles in this Series